-"O fairest of creation! last and best Of all God's works, creature in whom excell'd Whatever can to fight or thought be form'd, Holy, divine, good, amiable, or sweet!
-How art thou lost-and now to death devote?-

-And me with thee hast ruin'd: for with thee Certain my resolution is to die."
+"Of all God's works, creature in whom excell'd "Whatever can to sight or thought be form'd, "Holy, divine, good, amiable, or sweet!
+"How art thou lost,-and now to death devote?
+"And me with thee hast ruin'd; for with thee "Certain my resolution is to die."